Norman Rupert Barrett (1903-1979) 680

 Barrett oesophagus (1948-1970)

 The replacement (metaplasia) of oesophageal mucosa (squamous epithelium) by gastric mucosa (columnar epithelium) by repetitive insults of refluxing gastric contents.
+Barrett’s oesophagus remains a pivotal concept in gastroenterology as the precursor lesion to oesophageal adenocarcinoma.

 1970 – Bremer, Lynch and Ellis were able to prove that it was not the spreading of gastric mucosa upwards but the metaplasia of squamous epithelium to columnar epithelium.

-The pros and cons of conservative treatment are analysed.
-A technique for the removal of simple univesicular cysts from any part of the lung is described, and the arguments for and against every step in the operation are discussed.
+This paper is based upon 30 patients who suffered from pulmonary hydatid disease… A technique for the removal of simple univesicular cysts from any part of the lung is described, and the arguments for and against every step of the operation are discussed.

 Barrett 1947